 There is also a canine respiratory coronavirus, CRCoV, this is a completely different strain of coronavirus than COVID-19 but shows similar signs in dogs such as coughing, sneezing, and nasal discharge.
 The clinical signs are usually mild.
 This virus is a part of what we call the canine kennel cough complex, when pets get co-infections with several pathogens causing upper respiratory signs.
 Pathogens that may be involved are bordetella bronchiseptica, parainfluenza, herpes virus, streptococcus zooepidemicus, mycoplasma, and adenovirus.
 Canine influenza also causes upper respiratory signs, but is considered separate from the canine kennel cough complex, as it can cause more systemic disease.

 We hope you learned something new about Coronaviruses and animals and that you have been reassured that your pets are safe from COVID-19.
 We are thinking of and praying for our country and our world as we combat this highly contagious virus.
 For detailed instructions of what you can do to help slow the spread of COVID-19, please visit the Centers for Disease Control and Prevention at cdc.gov.
-If you have any questions about our services and how we can accomodate you during this time of social distancing, please contact our hospital.
-You can find our contact information here at https://www.dogwoodvetclinic.com/contact/.
+If you have any questions about our services and how we can accommodate you during this time of social distancing, we are here in Louisville, Kentucky, please contact our hospital.
+You can find our contact information here.